Maria Luisa Ancona

 tickets banner

-While campsites by the sea or in the most popular tourist spots can become extremely crowded in the summer, there are secret campsites, immersed in greenery, far from the beaten track, where it is still possible to have an authentic and silent experience.
+While campsites by the sea or in the most popular tourist spots can become extremely crowded in the summer, there are secret campsites, immersed in greenery and far from the beaten track, where it is still possible to have an authentic, quiet experience.

-Italy offers an extraordinary naturalistic variety: mountains, hills, woods, rivers, lakes and two seas.
+Italy offers an extraordinary variety of natural landscapes: mountains, hills, woods, rivers, lakes and two seas.
 From the Alpine north to the Mediterranean south, each region has enchanting places where camping becomes a privileged gateway to the beauty of the territory.

-However, to be able to enjoy peace and silence especially in particularly crowded periods, it is advisable to choose campsites that are still little-known where you can enjoy the territory in tranquility and well-being.
-So let's see which are the 10 secret campsites in Italy before they become famous and crowded.
+However, to be able to enjoy peace and silence, especially in particularly crowded periods, it is advisable to choose campsites that are still little-known, where you can enjoy the territory in tranquillity and well-being.

 10. Val Fiorentina (Agordino – Belluno, Dolomites)